khimaros/raid-explorations/README.md

 # cd raid-explorations
 ```

-1. Adjust the `default` symlink depending on the test you want to run.

-1. Edit `config.sh` to choose the correct drives and RAID level.
+1. Edit `config.sh` to choose the correct drives, Debian release, and RAID level.

 1. Start the installation: